-I used 22mm copper piping but you can use bigger or smaller piping depending on your taste or what scraps you get from your plumber.
+I used 22mm copper piping, but you can use bigger or smaller piping depending on your taste or what scraps you get from your plumber.
 Just make sure all the bits used are the same diameter.
-The copper pipe will tarnish over time if you don’t want this to happen you can lacquer your frame.
+The copper pipe will tarnish over time.
+You can lacquer your frame if you don’t want this to happen.